Does Every Day Feel Like A Struggle?

 While feelings of hopelessness are often part of the PTSD experience, I firmly believe that there is always help and hope for healing.
 And, while you may not be able to see a healing path right now, especially if you are in distress, I can share a different perspective with you.
 In PTSD therapy sessions, we can work collaboratively to create a PTSD treatment strategy that works specifically for you.
 And, I’ll support you along your path to healing.

 You Can Live A Calm, Confident Life

-You don’t have to navigate the distress, pain and uncertainty of PTSD on your own.
+You don’t have to navigate the distress, pain, and uncertainty of PTSD on your own.
 If you’re struggling with post-traumatic stress disorder in Denver, CO, I invite you to contact me to schedule a free 20-minute call.
-I’m happy to discuss you particular needs and answer any questions you have about PTSD treatment, my approach and my practice.
+I’m happy to discuss your particular needs and answer any questions you have about PTSD treatment, my approach, and my practice.